Once you’ve tested your integration in our sandbox environment, you can request deployment to the Login.gov production environment.

 - SAML Assertion Encryption is enabled.

-- If you are using a service which does not support SAML encryption, then please send a message to email@example.com for further guidance.
+- If you are using a service which does not support SAML encryption, then please submit a support request for further guidance.

 Once you have: